FriendsOfTYPO3/widgets/Documentation/Widgets/PagesWithoutDescriptionWidget.rst

 Options
 -------
 This widget has some options.
-To override the default options, see :ref:`Adjust settings of registered widgets <dashboard:adjust-settings-of-registered-widgets>`.
+To override the default options, see :ref:`Adjust settings of registered widgets <ext_dashboard:adjust-settings-of-registered-widgets>`.

 .. option:: $excludedDoktypes